Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation

-Action Genome (AG) \cite{ji2020action}, proposed in 2020, is based on the Charades \cite{sigurdsson2016hollywood} dataset.
-AG builds on this dataset by adding frame-level scene graph annotations that include subject and object locations, object classes, and relationships.
-AG consists of 36 distinct object classes and 25 relationship classes across three categories: \textbf{Attention} (e.g., \textit{looking, not looking}), \textbf{Spatial} (e.g., \textit{close, to the left}), and \textbf{Contacting} (e.g., \textit{holding, sitting}).
-In total, AG provides 1,715,568 instances within 135,484 subject-object pairs, with each pair potentially linked by multiple relationships.
-However, the subject is always labeled as "person," and no unique identifiers are provided for tracking purposes.
+Action Genome (AG) \cite{ji2020action} extends the Charades dataset \cite{sigurdsson2016hollywood} with frame-level scene graph annotations.
+AG provides bounding box and relationship annotations for 36 object and 25 relationship classes.
+However, subjects are exclusively labeled as "person," and unique identifiers for tracking are not provided.

-To enable tracking on AG, we implemented a pseudo-labeling strategy to assign consistent object identifiers.
-Since AG lacks multiple instances of the same object class per frame, we used bounding box overlap across consecutive frames to assign identifiers.
-If an object's bounding box in the current frame overlapped sufficiently with one in the previous frame, we assigned the same identifier.
-While this may introduce noisy labels if one object exits and another of the same class enters, manual checks indicated that such cases usually involved the same object returning, supporting our approach’s validity.
+To enable tracking, we implemented a pseudo-labeling strategy to assign consistent object identifiers across frames based on bounding box overlap.
+While this approach may introduce noise if distinct objects of the same class frequently enter and exit the scene, our manual verification indicated that such instances typically involved the same object re-entering, validating our methodology's applicability.